ProofOfRight/merkletree/README.md

 ## Usage

-Merkle Tree requires SerialHasher implementation, which uses some hash function to provide necessary methods.
+Merkle Tree requires SerialHasher implementation, which uses a hash function to provide necessary methods.